izzet/streamz-zmq/README.md

 ```

 **Note**: This project uses `uv.lock` for reproducible dependency management.
 The lock file is committed to ensure all developers and CI/CD use identical dependency versions.

+**Pre-commit hooks**: The project includes pre-commit hooks that automatically format code, check linting, and run tests before each commit to maintain code quality.

 ## License